aashishrajput9838/flashchat/README.md

    - Create a Firebase project at https://console.firebase.google.com/
    - Register your app and get the configuration
    - Update `src/config/firebase.js` with your Firebase config
+   - Enable Firebase Cloud Messaging in the Firebase Console
+   - Generate a Web Push Certificate in Firebase Cloud Messaging settings

 4. Start the development server:
    ```bash